futoin/core-js-ri-asyncsteps/README.md

 <a name="AsyncSteps#execute"></a>
 ##asyncSteps.execute()
 Start execution of AsyncSteps using AsyncTool

-Must not be called more than once until cancel/complete (instance can be re-used)
+It must not be called more than once until cancel/complete (instance can be re-used)

 <a name="AsyncTool"></a>
 #class: AsyncTool